Home

 Plus a short thought by Peter Brötzmann connecting Charles Ives’ “The Unanswered Question” with Albert's music.

-2. “Gone” by John Corbetta: A four page prerelease of his upcoming book “The Last Days of Albert Ayler”.
+2. “Gone” by John Corbett: A four page prerelease of his upcoming book “The Last Days of Albert Ayler”.

 3. “Ist er das?”
 (Is It Him?) by Ben Young.
 A two page article discussing the wire recordings “Piece A” and “B”.
 Although he’s leaving it open, he’s somehow suggesting that “A” is Ayler and “B” not.
 This is supported by Bobby Few’s judgement, who knew Albert’s playing in the 50s.’